11 Virtual Retirement Party Ideas

 6. Help them Curate a Bucket List

-There should be a session where everyone suggests what the employee should do in retirement during the party.
+There should be a session where everyone suggests what the employee should do in retirement during the party, helping to create the retiree’s bucket list.
 Make it a fun activity.
 For example, travel experts in the team should suggest unique destinations to visit.
 Then, every other person can pitch in bucket-list-worthy areas to spend time in.

 7. Surprise Phone-In